reginaflores/Advanced_Critical_Computation_2023/Week8/README.md

 To go one level up:

-	cd "../"
+	cd ".."

 To see what's in the current folder:

 	ls

+To go back to your desktop:

+	cd ~/Desktop

+To make a new folder:

+	mkdir "name of folder"

+To make a new text file:

+	touch "nameoffile.txt"

-	cd ~/Desktop go back to your desktop mkdir "name of folder" make a new folder touch "nameoffile.txt" make a new text file echo "woof woof" > kitty.txt make a new text file called kitty.txt with the words "woof woof" in it open "nameoffile.txt" open the text file
+To make a new text file called kitty.txt with the words "woof woof" in it:

+	echo "woof woof" > kitty.txt

+Open a text file:

+	open "nameoffile.txt"

+Read the text file in terminal:

+	cat "nameoffile.txt"

+Open a folder in finder * Macs:

+	open "nameoffolder"

+Open a folder in file explorer * PC:

+	explorer "nameoffolder"

-	cat "nameoffile.txt" read the text file in terminal open "nameoffolder" open the folder in finder * Macs explorer "nameoffolder" open the folder in file explorer * PC rm -rf "nameoffolder" delete a folder or file (BE VERY CAREFUL!
-YOU CAN'T UNDO)
+Delete a folder or file (BE VERY CAREFUL!
+YOU CAN'T UNDO):

+	rm -rf "nameoffolder"